Czyz7/k_R_C/docs/Policies/IEHP Calls Inbound.md

 If the Inbound IEHP representative is a Member's Enhanced Care Manager (ECM), the caller may be transferred to the Member's assigned CM for collaboration.

-You may refer to CCC's Company Roster for your Department Administrator's contact informatio
+You may refer to CCC's Company Roster for your Department Administrator's contact information.

 :::